 TRZ assumes two major excess of loss solvency covers from TRC branches in Sydney and Tokyo.
-On the other hand, TRZ has an excess of loss whole account retrocession agreement with TRC (as reinsurer) (the "TRC Whole Account XL") which covers losses on the non-life reinsurance book of business (per risk or event) in the amount of USD 80 million after the retention of USD 20 million.
+Additionally, TRZ assumes an intragroup whole account quota share agreement with the TRC branch office in Munich.
+On the other hand, TRZ has an excess of loss whole account retrocession agreement with TRC (the "TRC Whole Account XL") which covers losses on the non-life reinsurance book of business (per risk or event).